Smoke Grenades for Airsoft & Military Simulation: Tactical Guide

 Technique 3: Defensive Screen

-K-9 and Military Training Use
+K-9 and Training Use

 Frequently Asked Questions